brendoau/genaispbc1/README.md

 > For concepts please read https://www.aem.live/docs/config-service-setup#update-access-control and https://www.aem.live/docs/authentication-setup-authoring

-We have now explored the how to harden EDS preview and publish access for a single user.
+We have now explored how to harden EDS preview and publish access for a single user.
 Later, we will perform this at scale using App Builder!

 ### Setup and limit the ability to author content in DA